-Sonja Tiernan, the Keough National Endowment for the Humanities Fellow at Notre Dame during the 2010-2011 academic year, is now Acting Head of the Department of History and Politics at Liverpool Hope University.
+Sonja Tiernan, the Keough National Endowment for the Humanities Fellow at Notre Dame during the 2010-2011 academic year, is now Head of the Department of History and Politics at Liverpool Hope University.

 Dr. Tiernan has completed three books on the Irish poet, playwright, and political activist Eva Gore-Booth (1870-1926).
 The first, Eva Gore-Booth: An Image of such politics ( Manchester University Press, 2012), was researched and written during her NEH fellowship at the Keough-Naughton Institute.